ltelab/disdrodb/CONTRIBUTING.rst

 to identify simple code quality issues.
 When an issue is identified (the pre-commit script exits with non-zero status), the hook aborts the commit and prints the error.
-Currently, DISDRODB only tests that the code to be committed complies with black’s format style.
+Currently, DISDRODB only tests that the code to be committed complies with black's format style and the ruff linter.

 In case that the commit is aborted, you only need to run black agains you code.
-This can be done by running ``black .`` or ``pre-commit run --all-files``.
-The latter is recommended since it indicates if the commit contained any formatting errors (that are automatically corrected).
+This can be done by running   ``black .``  or   ``ruff check .``

 .. note::
-	To maintain consitency, we use Black version `22.8.0` (as defined into `.pre-commit-config.yaml`).
-Make sure to stick to version.
+	To maintain consistency, please use version and configuration defined into `.pre-commit-config.yaml`.

+The can also be done with  ``pre-commit run --all-files``.
+This is recommended since it indicates if the commit contained any formatting errors (that are automatically corrected).

+More info on pre-commit and CI tools are provided in the Code quality and testing section  `Code quality and testing section <#code-quality-control-and-testing>`__